-A district that purchases goods and services under Government Code 791.025 satisfies the requirement to seek competitive bids for the purchase of the goods and services.
-Gov't Code 791.025(c); Atty.
+Cod for t strict that purchases goods and services under Government le 791.025 satisfies the requirement to seek competitive bids he purchase of the goods and services.
+Gov't Code .025(c); Atty.
 Gen. Op.
 JC-37 (1999) Reverse Auction A district that uses the reverse auction procedure must include in the procedure a notice provision and other provisions necessary to produce a method of purchasing that is advantageous to the district and fair to vendors.
-Local Gov't Code 271.906(b) "Reverse auction procedure" means: 1.
+Local Gov't Code 271.906(b) "Re verse auction procedure" means: 1.
 A real-time bidding process usually lasting less than one hour and taking place at a previously scheduled time and internet location, in which multiple suppliers, anonymous to each other, submit bids to provide the designated goods or ser- vices; or 2.
 A bidding process usually lasting less than two weeks and taking place during a previously scheduled period and at a previously scheduled internet location, in which multiple sup- pliers, anonymous to each other, submit bids to provide the designated goods or services.
-Gov 't Code 2155.062(d) Site-Based Purchasing den site- ter F sion the joint purc carr not gate f a purchase is made at the campus level in a district with a stu- dent enrollment of 180,000 or more that has formally adopted a site-based decision-making plan under Education Code Subchap- er F, Chapter 11 [see BQ series], that delegates purchasing deci- sions to the campus level, Education Code 44.031 applies only to he campus and does not require the district to aggregate and ointly award purchasing contracts.
-A district that adopts site-based purchasing under this provision shall adopt a policy to ensure that campus purchases achieve the best value to the district and are not intended or used to avoid the requirement that a district aggre- gate purchases under Education Code 44.031(a).
-Education Code 44.031(m) Contract Selection Factors Except as provided by Education Code Chapter 44, Subchapter B, in determining to whom to award a contract, the district shall consider: 1.
+Gov 't Code 2155.062(d) Site-Based Purchasing den site- ter F sion the joint purc carr not gate purchase is made at the campus level in a district with a stu- t enrollment of 180,000 or more that has formally adopted a based decision-making plan under Education Code Subchap- F, Chapter 11 [see BQ series], that delegates purchasing deci- is to the campus level, Education Code 44.031 applies only to campus and does not require the district to aggregate and the award purchasing contracts.
+A district that adopts site-based chasing under this provision shall adopt a policy to ensure that pus purchases achieve the best value to the district and are intended or used to avoid the requirement that a district aggre- e purchases under Education Code 44.031(a).
+Education Code 031(m) Contract Selection Factors ept as provided by Education Code Chapter 44, Subchapter B, etermining to whom to award a contract, the district shall con- r: 1.
 The purchase price.
 2. The reputation of the vendor and of the vendor's goods or services.
 3. The quality of the vendor's goods or services.